Counting Temporal Paths: Preliminaries and Basic Observations

 In the case of fastest temporal $(s,z)$-paths, we can in the same way obtain the time difference $t_f$ between starting at $s$ and arriving at $z$ for any fastest temporal $(s,z)$-path.
 We can now iterate over all intervals $[t_0,t_0+t_f]$ with $1\le t_0\le T-t_f$ and, for each one, create an instance of \TemporalPaths by removing all time-edges from $\mathcal{G}$ that are either earlier than $t_0$ or later than $t_0+t_f$.
 After this modification, every temporal $(s,z)$-path in the instance corresponding to any interval is fastest, and every fastest temporal path survives in exactly one instance; hence we can count fastest temporal paths by calling an algorithm for \TemporalPaths on each instance and summing the results.

-Using \cref{obs:basic1,obs:basic2} we obtain the following corollary, which implies that our polynomial-time and FPT-algorithms for special cases of \TemporalPaths yield polynomial-time solvability and fixed-parameter tractability results respectively for temporal betweenness based on foremost temporal paths or fastest temporal paths, under the same restrictions. \begin{corollary} Given an algorithm for \TemporalPaths that runs in time $t(\mathcal{G})$, we can can compute the temporal betweenness based on foremost temporal paths or fastest temporal paths of any vertex of $\mathcal{G}$ in $t(\mathcal{G})\cdot |\mathcal{G}|^{\mathcal{O}(1)}$ time. \end{corollary}
+Using \cref{obs:basic1,obs:basic2} we obtain the following lemma, which implies that our polynomial-time and FPT-algorithms for special cases of \TemporalPaths yield polynomial-time solvability and fixed-parameter tractability results respectively for temporal betweenness based on foremost temporal paths or fastest temporal paths, under the same restrictions. \begin{lemma} Given an algorithm for \TemporalPaths that runs in time $t(\mathcal{G})$, we can compute the temporal betweenness based on foremost temporal paths or fastest temporal paths of any vertex of $\mathcal{G}$ in $t(\mathcal{G})\cdot |\mathcal{G}|^{\mathcal{O}(1)}$ time. \end{lemma}

 If we can only count temporal paths \emph{approximately}, however, the relationship between temporal path counting and temporal betweenness computation is not so straightforward.
 In the exact setting, we were able to determine the number of temporal $(s,z)$-paths visiting $v$ by calculating the difference between the number of temporal $(s,z)$-paths in $\mathcal{G}$ and $\mathcal{G} - \{v\}$ respectively.
 However, in the approximate setting, we cannot use the same strategy: if there are $N$ temporal paths in total and $N_{-v}$ is an $\varepsilon$-approximation to the number of temporal paths that do not contain $v$, it does not follow that $N - N_{-v}$ is an $\varepsilon$-approximation to the number of temporal paths that do contain $v$, as the relative error will potentially be much higher if the proportion of temporal paths containing $v$ is very small.
-A similar issue arises if we aim to estimate the number of temporal paths through $v$ by sampling a collection of temporal paths (from an approximately uniform distribution) and using the proportion that contain $v$ as an estimate for the total proportion of temporal paths containing $v$: if the proportion that contain $v$ is exponentially small, we would need exponentially many samples to have a non-trivial probability of finding at least one temporal path which does contain $v$; otherwise we deduce incorrectly that there are no temporal paths through $v$ and output $0$, which cannot be an $\varepsilon$-approximation a non-zero number of temporal paths for any $\varepsilon < 1$.
+A similar issue arises if we aim to estimate the number of temporal paths through $v$ by sampling a collection of temporal paths (from an approximately uniform distribution) and using the proportion that contain $v$ as an estimate for the total proportion of temporal paths containing $v$: if the proportion that contain $v$ is exponentially small, we would need exponentially many samples to have a non-trivial probability of finding at least one temporal path which does contain $v$; otherwise we deduce incorrectly that there are no temporal paths through $v$ and output $0$, which cannot be an $\varepsilon$-approximation of a non-zero number of temporal paths for any $\varepsilon < 1$.